 There will always be periods of too much to do, when everything seems to happen at once and you feel hopelessly stressed out and overwhelmed.
 And when we’re in the middle of such a period, helpful advice often just adds to the load.
 I know.
 But we’ll keep it simple.
-A few tiny steps that will give you enough breathing room to get through the mess.
+Just a list of a few tiny steps that will give you enough breathing room to get through the mess.

 It doesn’t take much.
 Really.
 Presence and rest is available wherever we are, and whatever circumstances we’re in.
-We might not have access to the oceans of time we dream of, but rest, good health, and peace of mind does not require oceans of time.
+We might not have access to the oceans of time we dream of, but rest and peace of mind doesn’t necessarily require oceans of time.
 Only awareness, a slight change of perspective, and some prioritizing.

 Say no to everything that’s not a priority right now (have I said this before?)

 Make some tough decision, just until you’re back on track.
 Your friends will wait, so will your family, if you tell them what’s going on.
 Declare a temporary stop to all activities, social events, extra work of any kind, etc. Carve out whatever time and space you can find and channel it towards what really has to get done.
 Everything will be easier if you do.

 Do one thing at a time

 I recently read about a study that showed it took a goup of math students on average 40% longer to finish an assignment when they were working on several assignments at the same time, compared to a group that focused on one assignment at a time.
 And not only did it take longer, there was a marked increase in the level of stress hormones in the students who did several assignments at once.

 No research necessary to know this applies to life in general as well.